PrestaShop/docs/src/content/1.7/development/architecture/migration-guide/Identifiable-object-forms.md

 }
 ```

-After initialising `create` method there you must handle identifiable objects creation logic.
+After initializing `create` method there you must handle identifiable objects creation logic.
 You can return any data you like or no data at all - it depends on the use case where the data will be used next.
-After initialising `update` method you must update your identifiable object and it must return an `int` type id.
+After initializing `update` method you must update your identifiable object and it must return an `int` type id.
 Don't forget to register it as a service because it is a part of [Form Handler](#form-handler).

 ```yaml